1996 California Proposition 218: Total Cost Requirement

-The first requirement is that the revenues derived from the property-related fee or charge must not exceed the funds required to provide the property related service.
+The first legal requirement is that the revenues derived from the property-related fee or charge must not exceed the funds required to provide the property related service.
 This is an aggregate cost requirement applicable to the combined cost from all parcels while the cost of service requirement contains a similar requirement at the parcel specific level.
 Use of the term "required" in the constitutional language is intended to preclude local agencies from levying property-related fees or charges for costs that are excessive, unreasonable or unnecessary.
 If voters believe a property-related fee or charge is excessive, unreasonable or unnecessary, exercise of the local initiative power under Proposition 218 to reduce or repeal the levy is also an available option.

 Proposition 218 has been construed by the courts to prevent local governments from transferring revenues from a water utility to a general fund, unless the transferred funds are reimbursing the general fund for legitimate expenses related to the water utility.
 For example, if a city's general fund is used to pay for some water utility overhead costs, a transfer of revenue to the general fund is legally permitted.
 If utility revenues exceed the cost of providing the service, the excess fees are considered a tax, and are not prohibited outright, but must instead be approved by the voters as a separate tax.

 Use Requirement

-The second requirement is that revenues derived from the property-related fee or charge must not be used for any purpose other than that for which the property-related fee or charge was imposed.
+The second legal requirement is that revenues derived from the property-related fee or charge must not be used for any purpose other than that for which the property-related fee or charge was imposed.

 Proportional Cost of Service Requirement

-The third requirement is that the amount of a property-related fee or charge must not exceed the proportional cost of the property-related service attributable to the parcel.
-This requirement is frequently referred to as the "cost of service" requirement.
+The third legal requirement is that the amount of a property-related fee or charge must not exceed the proportional cost of the property-related service attributable to the parcel.
+This requirement is referred to as the "cost of service" requirement.

 Proposition 218 does not expressly require an agency to prepare a detailed report in support of a property-related fee or charge.
 However, in order to comply with the requirements applicable to property-related fees and charges, a local agency must generally prepare a detailed supporting report.
 This is especially the case since under Proposition 218 in any legal action contesting the validity of a property-related fee or charge, the burden is on the local agency to demonstrate compliance with the law.

 A property-related fee or charge report prepared by a local agency is generally a public record whereby a member of the public may make a written request and receive a copy of the report under the California Public Records Act.
 Payment of a fee covering the direct costs of duplicating any requested pages from a property-related fee or charge report may also be required.